 On the southern part of the Westfjords of Iceland, in Vatnsfjörður at Barðaströnd, the ruins of Hrafna-Flóki are to be found.
 The Norwegian Hrafna-Flóki Vilgerðarson arrived in 865 in Iceland before it was settled by the Vikings.
-Landnámabók - the Book of Settlement tells us about Hrafna-Flóki, who is believed to have stayed in Iceland for a year.
+The second chapter of Landnámabók - the Book of Settlement tells us about Hrafna-Flóki, who is believed to have stayed in Iceland for a year.

 At Flókatóftir ruins, you will see six ruins of what is believed to have been Hrafna-Flóki's farm.
 The walls of the longhouse (the oldest type of the Icelandic turf houses), the boathouse, and a fire-pit can be seen here according to the Book of Settlement of Iceland.
 Then there are younger ruins.

 Flókatóftir ruins were listed as an archaeological site back in 1930.